Banata

 console.log(data.available); // true or false

-Complete Sign-Up Form Example
+Complete Sign-Up Form with Availability Checking

 tsx